PaloAltoNetworks/terraform-aws-vmseries-modules/examples/combined_vmseries/README.md

 ## Terraform

 This guide introduces the Terraform code maintained within this repository, which will deploy the reference architecture described above.
-The VM-Series firewalls are deployed in an auto scaling group, and are automatically registered to a Gateway Load Balancer.
-While bootstrapping the VM-Series, there are associations made automatically between VM-Series subinterfaces and the GWLB endpoints.
-Each VM-Series contains multiple network interfaces created by an AWS Lambda function.

 ## Topology